 The HC-05 bluetooth module is used to add bluetooth capability to any Arduino project.
 The module can be integrated into any project without the need to add complicated code.
 I've been using these modules for a number of years to get remote telemetry from projects and to send commands without the need for wires.
 During this time I have wished that I could program my micro controller through the bluetooth module however this isn't possible with a HC-05 out of the box.
 The modification shown on this page will allow you to use the HC-05 to remotely program an Arduino micro controller.
 It's easy to implement and can be added to any projects.
 For new projects you can add the circuit to your projects circuit board and for existing projects you can modify the HC-05 and connect the reset pin as shown below.

 The below diagram is of the HC-05 modification;

 I have also added a schematic of the circuit for clarity;

-The above diagram shows how the TX/RX pins should be connected, This will also work if the power comes from the USB port or the 5V pin.
+The above diagram shows how the TX/RX pins should be connected.

 The diagram shows the STATE pin of the HC-05 being connected to the reset pin of the Arduino via a 100nF capacitor.
 When the STATE pin logic level goes from high to low (3.3V - 0V) their will be a potential difference going over the capacitor forcing it to charge up, puting a 0V pulse on the reset pin of the Arduino.
 Once the capacitor is recharged the 0V on the reset pin will be removed and because the capacitor is only 100nF the CR time is very quick.
 The voltage divider circuit is their to reduce the voltage on the reset pin.
 If this voltage is too high the reset function will not work.
 For this circuit to work the voltage on the reset pin must be reduced to less than 3.9V, it would usually sit around 4.4V- 5V.